 · Robert L. Oehrtman Scholarship Fund: The recipient must be enrolled as a full time student at their university and current brother of AGR, who has held leadership positions in their community, academics or religious affiliations.
 Applicant must have a GPA of 3.0 or better.
 One $1,000 scholarship will be awarded.

-· Lester Smith Memorial Scholarship: This fund recognizes a member of Alpha Gamma Rho, with first preference going to Psi and/or Delta members who have demonstrated a financial need and a willingness to live by our Promise Statement and uphold the AGR values.
+· Lester Smith Memorial Scholarship: This fund recognizes a member of Alpha Gamma Rho, Purdue-Delta chapter members who have demonstrated a financial need and a willingness to live by our Promise Statement and uphold the AGR values.
 Student must be living in the Fraternity house and studying and preparing for a career in or related to agriculture, who has demonstrated exceptional leadership, interest and ability in college, university and/or community extra-curricular activities.
-Award shall be up to $3,000.
+Award shall be up to $4,000.

 · Harold Olson Scholarship: Alpha Gamma Rho undergraduate who has achieved high levels of excellence in scholarship, leadership, citizenship, brotherhood, activities and service.
 One $500 scholarship will be awarded.